kerrj/yoloparser/README.md

 # Boxes Around Robots
 Ever wonder if using neural nets for image processing in FTC is possible?
 This page leads you through how!

+If you'd like to see immediate results, follow instructions in the "Using a pretrained model" section.

+If you'd like to spend some time learning about neural nets and how you can use them in FTC, read on!

-This is the source code behind http://boxesaroundrobots.com, including all training images and processed annotations.
-It is also the name of a personal project to educate FTC teams in how to use neural nets for image processing.
+This is also the source code behind http://boxesaroundrobots.com, including all training images and processed annotations.

 ### Webpage endpoints
 * <a href="http://boxesaroundrobots.com">/: Main page for marking images</a>